National Museum of Contemporary Art of Chiado: Recent history

 As the museum is a space for dialogue and that caters for all age groups, the exhibition for children "The other life of animals" was organised.
 This show brought together several artists, having as its theme the loss of biodiversity.
 MNAC also organized the first ever exhibition of Veloso Salgado in France, with about 60 artworks, making known the connection of this master to the painters of Wissant.
-It also inaugurated the exhibition "Painting rarefied the spirit" which was the fruit of the first artistic residency in MNAC's Sculpture Garden.
+It also inaugurated Nelson Ferreira's exhibition "Painting rarefied the spirit" which was the fruit of the first artistic residency in MNAC's Sculpture Garden.
 This show displayed watercolours inspired by the museum's permanent collection, and these paintings were a tribute to academic artists.
 The blue tones present in the paintings executed during this artistic residency led to the creation of the experimental short film Azul no Azul (English title:Blue in Blue).